Disneyland Resort Covid-19 Protocals

-Are you planning a Disneyland trip once California's parks reopen after the COVID-19 lockdown, but worried about what's different?
+Are you planning a Disneyland trip?
 This guide will tell you what you need to know to enjoy Disneyland while staying safe from coronavirus.

 To make it easier to practice social distancing and do more frequent cleanings, Disneyland is limiting ticket availability.
 Secure your spot by buying tickets online in advance.
+Check the Disneyland Resort Availability Calendar here.
 (You can also save money over gate ticket prices.)
 Check for park closures the day of your trip to be sure.

 Bring face masks for everyone over 3 years old.

-Disneyland requires guests to wear face masks at all times except when dining.
+Disneyland requires guests to wear face masks at all times indoors.
 You'll need to bring your own masks, so pack several per person.
 Disneyland will provide hand-washing stations throughout the park and hand sanitizer at checkout counters and exits to rides.

 Follow Disneyland's social distancing rules.

 You will need to maintain a safe distance from other guests at all times.
 Pay attention to social distancing markers, such as big stickers showing you where you can and can't stand.
 Physical barriers may restrict guests from wandering around freely.